msanket828/dev_tinder/readme.md

 - add schema validation with property like trim, lowercase, min, maxLength, required, unique, validate function
 - add timestamp: true to check the creation and updation date/time of document.
 - app api level validtions on put and patch request
+- for schema level validation use validator npm package.